How I got started.

 Why did you start Bellevarde?

-I was a bricklayer who always loved architecture—and I got to see first hand what happened to houses when architects didn’t do them.
-I decided that I wanted to understand how beautiful houses were designed—and to learn how to build them.
+I was a bricklayer who always loved architecture—and I got to see first hand what happened to houses when architects didn’t design them.
+I decided that I wanted to understand how good houses were designed—and to learn how to build them really well.

-So I found an architect and we went into a design-and-build competition and won that…
+So I found an unemployed architect and we went into a design-and-build competition—and we won that.

 I started Bellevarde in 1980 to build high quality architect-designed houses as well as they could be built—and that's what we've done ever since.

-We employ about 35 people on a permanent basis, from management to apprentices, and the rest are trusted contractors.
+We employ over 40 people on a permanent basis, from Apprentices to Site Managers and the rest are trusted contractors.

 How do you maintain standards?